MoltenDevLabs/LaCirereta/README.md

 SUPABASE_KEY="someKey"
 ```

-With these steps, you'll be well-prepared to run and deploy the Selecta Cakes Web App.
+With these steps, you'll be well-prepared to run and deploy the La Cirereta Web App.